Best Hikes Big Island: Discover the Big Island’s Untamed Beauty on These Epic Hikes

 The Chain of Craters Road and Hilina Pali Trail, located within the heart of the Volcanoes National Park, offer a captivating yet challenging hike for adventure enthusiasts.
 The route invites explorers to traverse directly across the hardened landscapes resulting from historic volcanic activity.

+Each step along this unpaved road brings a sense of awe and respect for the raw power of nature, as it leads you across terrain shaped by cooling lava.
 This trek is not a casual stroll.
 The climactic 1.5-mile hike to the Hilina Pali lookout is a steep and rocky ascent, giving way to magnificent views of the active Kilauea caldera.

 Experiencing this backdrop of elemental forces is an unforgettable journey, making the challenging terrain entirely worth the effort.
 However, be prepared to pack sturdy footwear that can withstand the rocky path.